-BIRLEY PRIMARY ACADEMY LEAVE OF ABSENCE REQUEST (Model)
+XXX ACADEMY LEAVE OF ABSENCE REQUEST (Model)

-Name of Pupil: Date of Birth: Form: Dates of proposed absence: From: Total days requested:
+Name of Pupil: Form:

+Dates of proposed absence: From: To: Total days requested: Total days requested

 Parent/Carer full name:

-Parent/Carer full name: Date of Birth:
+Parent/Carer full name: Date of Birth: Address:

-Address:

 Signature of Parent/Carer

 Signature of Parent/Carer

 Parents or carers who take their children on holiday without permission risk a fixed penalty notice of up to £120 (per parent, per child) if paid within 28 days.
 This amount can be reduced to £60 if paid within 21 days.

 Reason for leave of absence:

 For office use only:

-Attendance (current academic year):(previous academic year):
+Attendance (current academic year): (previous academic year):

 Parent/Carer(s) informed by letter?
 Yes/No Date:

-Authorized V N N N N N N N N N N N N N N N N N N

 Authorised: Yes/No Headteacher: Date: